Close

 The School of Garden Inspiration at Petersham Nurseries

-The bucolic haven that is Petersham Nurseries in Richmond is harnessing its green-fingered expertise to deliver a new series of classes and workshops as part of their latest initiative, the School of Garden Inspiration.
+Following on from the success of its inaugural event last year, the bucolic haven that is Petersham Nurseries in Richmond is harnessing its green-fingered expertise once again to deliver a series of classes and workshops as part of their School of Garden Inspiration initiative.
 Devised by their Director of Horticulture Thomas Broom-Hughes, the events have been created for both veteran and novice gardeners, with the hope of inspiring creativity and promoting a more sustainable approach to gardening and floristry.

-First up is their Celebration of Roses class on 16 May, an entire day devoted to this quintessential British bloom.
-Guests will learn the joys of arranging and table styling before setting up their own tablescapes with homegrown roses, followed by an afternoon dedicated to crafting rose-inspired dishes, such as rose harissa and rose jam.
-Another highlight is A Celebration of British Flowers on 7 June, launched to coincide with British Flowers Week.
-During this session you’ll learn how to arrange your own bouquet in the signature wild Petersham style, using British flowers from local growers as well as stems and foliage grown on-site at the Nurseries.
+First up is their Stylish Summer Containers workshop on 16 May, where guests will get the chance to re-create Petersham’s wistfully wild and romantic planting style to add a touch of colour to window-boxes, patios and balconies.
+Another highlight is A Celebration of British Flowers on 27 June.
+During this session you’ll learn how to arrange your own bouquet using British flowers from local growers, as well as stems and foliage grown on-site at the Nurseries.

 petershamnurseries.com